dprokop/querier/README.md

   }
 }
 ```

+For action queriers set `hot: false` to make them cacheable.

 Querier cache is not persistent - you need to take care of this by yourself. `QuerierProvider` component accepts `querier: QuerierType` property that can be initialised using querier store that you have cached in e.g. local storage.